zanussbaum/pluribus/leduc/README.md

-# MCCFR and CFR for Kuhn Poker
+# MCCFR and CFR for Kuhn Poker and Leduc Poker

 ## Kuhn Poker